-5.3.9 There are 11 ESHER records in this radius.
+5.3.8 There are 14 ESHER records in this radius.
 More post Medieval buildings in the area of Rye Harbour and further railways and Martello towers.
 In addition, there are World War 2 defences with extant pillboxes, gun emplacement positions to the south east of the PDA, along with anti-aircraft gun positions to the north east and roadblocks in the area of Rye harbour reflecting the coastal position and the possibility of invasion in the Second World War.
+To the south and south west that was used as a rifle range in World War 1 (MES16348).
+There is also recognition of the area to the north west of modern Industrial estate areas.